sabbelasichon/t3_notifier/README.md

 ## Integration guide
 The extension basically provides the same functionality as if you would use the notifier in the Symfony Framework.
-In order to configure the messenger you have to put a Notifier.php file under the Configuration folder of an extension.
+In order to configure the notifier you have to put a Notifier.php file under the Configuration folder of an extension.

 ```php